Different Ways to Travel Around Niue

 It’s something you hear time and time again; you have to rent a car if you travel to Niue.
 But what if you’re just one or two people travelling or you simply don’t drive?
 Renting a car to yourself only increases your carbon footprint.
 Are there any eco-friendly alternatives to renting a car in Niue?

 The short answer is yes!
 And we’ll show you your options in this list of sustainable ways to travel around Niue.
+By the way, you might also want to bookmark the 25 Ways to Travel More Sustainably in Niue.

 1. Rent a Bike